Steve Sanders (musician)

 Steve Sanders (September 17, 1952 – June 10, 1998) was an American musician, singer, and songwriter.
-After playing rhythm guitar in the Oaks Band, Sanders was asked to replace William Lee Golden, the baritone in The Oak Ridge Boys, who had left the group in 1987.
+After playing rhythm guitar in the Oaks Band for several years, Sanders replaced William Lee Golden in the Oak Ridge Boys in 1987.

 Career

-Sanders began singing gospel music at the age of 5.
-By the age of 6, he was the sole support for his family.
+Sanders began singing gospel music at the age of five.
+By the age of six, he was the sole support for his family.
 His father played piano, and "Little Stevie" would sing, mostly at church appearances.
-Although he lacked formal education — Sanders did not graduate from high school—he was a natural on stage.
+Although he lacked formal education — Sanders did not graduate from high school — he was a natural on stage.

-In addition to appearing on Broadway in The Yearling at the age of 12, he was recruited by Otto Preminger in 1967 for the film Hurry Sundown with Faye Dunaway and Jane Fonda.
+In addition to appearing on Broadway in The Yearling at the age of 12, he was recruited by Otto Preminger in 1967 for the film Hurry Sundown with Michael Caine and Jane Fonda.
 He also made appearances on Gunsmoke.
-The Oak Ridge Boys, who were also a gospel act at the time, used to open for Little Stevie Sanders.
+The Oak Ridge Boys, also a gospel act at the time, used to open for Little Stevie Sanders.

 Upon turning 18, he learned his father had squandered all of his money.
-Disillusioned and broke, Sanders headed to London, began a band called Pyramid, and was known to jam with the local scene, including Mylon Lefever and 10 Years After.
+Disillusioned and broke, Sanders headed to London, founded a band called Pyramid, and was known to jam with the local scene, including Mylon LeFevre and 10 Years After.
 Years later, upon his return to the United States, Sanders provided vocals for several projects at studios such as Bang Records and Muscle Shoals.

-Sanders made his debut with The Oak Ridge Boys band in 1981 as a rhythm guitarist.
-When William Lee Golden left, he moved to the front and sang baritone with the group from 1987 to 1995.
-In that position, Sanders kept the Oak Ridge Boys on the charts by providing the blue-eyed soul on the classics - "Gonna Take Alot of River", "No Matter How High", "Beyond Those Years" and "Bridges and Walls", the last number-one single they had was with Steve Sanders.
+Sanders signed with the Oak Ridge Boys publishing companies as a songwriter in 1981, and wrote "Live in Love", the B side to the Oaks' crossover smash Bobbie Sue.
+He made his debut with their band the following year as a rhythm guitarist (and occasional singer).
+He replaced William Lee Golden as the group's baritone singer from 1987 to 1995.
+In that position, Sanders kept the Oak Ridge Boys on the charts by providing the lead vocal on several hits, including the Grammy-nominated "Gonna Take a Lot of River", "Bridges and Walls", "Beyond Those Years", "Lucky Moon", and their last number one, "No Matter How High".